Neurostimulation and qEEG

 What You Need to Know About Neurostimulation and Brain Mapping

 Peak Neuroscience uses your brain map to create a neurostimulation plan that can help your brain become alive and grow and heal.
 The brain map shows places where trauma, injury, mental health diagnoses, and aging have hurt the brain.
-Neurostimulation utilizes the brains natural healing processes to restore the capacity for growth like when you were a child.
-Neurostimulation lets our neural cap become part of the brain and “talk” to it’s neurons directly so we can teach it how to heal.
-The results of this process can be permanent and indefinently reduce or eliminate the need for medication in certain disorders.
-Many therapists and clinics dont listen to you, but brain mapping can give you direct proof of what is happening in the brain.
+Neurostimulation utilizes the brain’s natural healing processes to restore the capacity for growth like when you were a child.
+Neurostimulation lets our neural cap become part of the brain and “talk” to its neurons directly so we can teach it how to heal.
+The results of this process can be permanent and has the ability to reduce or eliminate the need for medication in certain disorders.
+While many people may have come in contact with therapists or clinics that do not seem to be listening to your symptoms or needs, brain mapping can give you direct proof of what is happening in your brain.

 Neurons think in frequencies.
-When neural networks and conections from durring learning these neurons frequencies harmonize.
-When the brain’s normal functioning is interupted these frequencies break and no longer communicate.
-This makes the brains normal communication channels break down.
-Peak Neuroscience’s clinicians call these frequencies “phases” and use them to understand how your personality operates and what your brain needs to heal.
-Neurostimolation is the only method of stimulation or feedback that can gently stimulate your brains neural network in a way that is unique to your brain.
-It is the only kind of feedback or stimulation that helps you grow and heal based on your unique diagnosis and needs.
-This stimulation is not based on a clinicians opinion or testing taking measurements from outside the brain.
-It is based on a brain map taken fro your brains unique fingerprint with all parts of treatment catered to the unique you.
+As your neural networks and neuroconnections form while learning something new, these neural frequencies harmonize.
+When the brain’s normal functioning is interrupted, these frequencies break and no longer communicate efficiently.
+This makes the brain’s normal communication channels break down.
+Peak Neuroscience’s clinicians call these frequencies “phases”, and use them to understand how your brain operates and what it needs to heal these connections.
+Neurostimulation is the only method of stimulation or feedback that can gently restore your brain’s neural network to help you grow and heal based on your unique diagnosis and needs.
+This stimulation is not based on a clinician’s opinion or certain measurements from a predetermined list of qualifications, rather it is based on the brain map created by your brain’s unique fingerprint with all parts of treatment catered directly to you brain patterns.

 For more technical information about neurostimulation and brain mapping, click here.